Behavioral enrichment: Assessing the success

 A range of methods can be used to assess which environmental enrichment should be provided.
 These are based on the premises that captive animals should perform behaviors in a similar way to those in the ethogram of their ancestral species, animals should be allowed to perform the activities or interactions they prefer, i.e. preference test studies, and animals should be allowed to perform those activities for which they are highly motivated, i.e. motivation studies.

 Environmental enrichment is a way to ensure that an animals natural and instinctual behaviors are kept and able to be passed and taught from one generation to the next.
-Enrichment techniques that encourage species specific behaviors, like those that are discovered in the wild, have been studied and found to help the process of reintroduction of endangered species into their natural habitats, as well as helping to create offspring with natural traits and behaviors.
+Enrichment techniques that encourage species-specific behaviors, like those that are discovered in the wild, have been studied and found to help the process of reintroduction of endangered species into their natural habitats, as well as helping to create offspring with natural traits and behaviors.

 The main way the success of environmental enrichment can be measured is by recognizing the behavioral changes that occur from the techniques used to shape desired behaviors of the animal compared to the behaviors of those found in the wild.
-Other ways that the success of environmental enrichment can be assessed quantitatively by a range of behavioral and physiological indicators of animal welfare.
+Success can also be assessed quantitatively by a range of behavioral and physiological indicators of animal welfare.
 In addition to those listed above, behavioral indicators include the occurrence of abnormal behaviours (e.g. stereotypies), cognitive bias studies, and the effects of frustration.
 Physiological indicators include heart rate, corticosteroids, immune function, neurobiology, eggshell quality and thermography.

-It is very difficult for zookeepers to measure the effectiveness of enrichment in terms of the stress due to the fact that animals that are found in zoos are oftentimes on display and presented with very abnormal conditions that can cause uneasiness and stress.
-Measuring enrichment in terms of reproduction is easier because of our ability to record offspring numbers and fertility.
-By making necessary environment changes and providing mental stimulation, animals in captivity have been seen to reproduce at a more similar rate to their wild ancestors in comparison to those provided with less behavioral and environmental enrichment.
+It is difficult for zookeepers to measure the effectiveness of enrichment in terms of stress, due to the fact that animals housed within zoos are oftentimes on display and presented with abnormal conditions.
+This can cause uneasiness and affect the animal's visible behaviour, regardless of enrichment quality.
+Measuring enrichment in terms of reproduction is more reliable, as offspring numbers and fertility can be recorded.
+By making the necessary environmental changes and providing mental stimulation, animals in captivity have been seen to reproduce at a more similar rate to their wild ancestors in comparison to those provided with less behavioral and environmental enrichment.